 - Check that the retailer's remanufactured ink cartridges meet or exceed OEM standards and if they are Standardized Test Methods Committee (STMC)-certified.
 That means an independent third party has tested the cartridge's print quality.

 - Don't believe everything you hear.
-Remanufactured ink cartridges will not damage your machine's print heads, cause ink to leak, or result in substandard print quality.
+Good quality remanufactured ink cartridges will not damage your machine's print heads, cause ink to leak, or result in substandard print quality.

 These are just some of the things to keep in mind when you are considering buying a remanufactured ink cartridge.
 This information will help you determine whether these cartridges are right for you.

-For more printer information, check out the difference between inkjet, laser and thermal printers.
-You should also know these five tips to maintain your printer.
+For more printer information, check out the difference between inkjet vs. laser vs. thermal printers.
+You should also know these five tips on how to maintain your printer.